An experienced marketer knows that success comes to those who experiment with their insights and use good tools.

 Depending on the scale of your social media channels, this analysis could take days.
 Right now, there are high-quality online services and subscription software that can easily collect website analytics in no time.
 All you’ll need to do is consolidate the information and prepare recommendations based on the data you see.
 How good is that?

 When used correctly, the power of social media marketing extends far beyond just being a cost-effective way to drive awareness for your business.
-The main purpose of SMM is not limited to staying visible to the audience and bringing subscribers to the landing pages of the site.
+The main purpose of SMM is not limited to staying visible to the audience and bringing subscribers to the landing pages of the site which you can use landing page builder tools to help .
 You can use it to find out how your content affects the size of your audience, how many subscribers have signed up, and how many of them have unsubscribed in a month?